See it in action on the hev-shop demo store.

 Why answers stay grounded

 Search runs over a committed, reviewable digest of these docs — the same corpus, heading by heading, that renders on this site.
-Every anchor in it is verified against the rendered pages in CI, so a cited deep link like /docs/api/query#strong-consistent-reads always resolves.
+Every anchor in it is verified against the rendered pages in CI, so a cited deep link like /docs/api/query#stable-reads always resolves.
 When the docs change, the digest is rebuilt and recommitted with them.

 The docs are also available as plain text for direct ingestion: /llms.txt (index) and /llms-full.txt (full corpus).
 The CLI is the better path for agents that can run commands — it ranks, resolves aliases, and costs a fraction of the tokens.